 - Keep dry materials in a dry, warm location.

 - Use products designed to set quickly.
 During cold weather, these products will not set as quickly as the instructions may indicate but will set faster than conventional materials.

 - Use additives that accelerate set time.
 Use caution; if additives contain calcium chloride, any rebar or metal wire mesh in concrete will rust and cause concrete to crack.

 - Use extra cement (typically 100 lb/ cubic yard) to make the reaction hotter and cause concrete to hydrate more rapidly.

 - Remember that you still need to wait for bleed water to evaporate.
 Incorporating the water into the surface during finishing will weaken the surface.
 Bleeding starts later and takes longer during cold weather; you can use squeegees or a vacuum to remove water quickly.

-- Wait until concrete has reached desired strength to remove any framework.
+- Wait until the concrete has reached the desired strength to remove any framework.
 If the framework is removed too early, the concrete will be damaged and the surface could collapse.

 Maintaining Ideal Temperature